Brent Scheffler

 Engineering Manager, January 2022 - Present

-Ethos is an online life insurance provider with a mission of "protecting the next million families."
+Ethos is an online life insurance provider with a mission statement of "protecting the next million families."

 • Designed and lead technical initiative of integrating Tomorrow (see below) and Ethos systems and users.